H3imdall-dev/DoginalsRecursiveCollectionCreator/THISREADMEONLY.md

                4 Smokes
                etc

-2 . run imageStitcher.py
+2 . run

-    you will see it creates a stitched_image.png
+"python3 imageStitcher.py"

+creates the main image from your layers called stitched_image.png

-you need to then take this image into an online tool which will change this image into base 64 once you have converted stitched_image.png into base 64 copy and paste it into the the part that says this <Your Stiched Image in base64> on line 10 in sketch.js
+**you need to then take this image into an online tool which will change this image into base 64** **once you have converted stitched_image.png into base 64 copy and paste it into the the part that says this <Your Stiched Image in base64> on line 10 in sketch.js**

 then inscribe this sketch.js file to your doginal wallet - this will be the master kanvas

-We will then run metaReader.py this will then print the metadata so you can see all the points inscribed within the master image
+We will then run "python3 metaReader.py"
+this will then print the metadata so you can see all the points inscribed within the master image

-we will then run metadata.py
+we will then run "python3 metadata.py"
 this will then give you  metadata.json file with all the plotted traits and locaions

 once this is done you need to go to the inscription on ordinals wallet or drc-20 and get the master inscription id handy fot the next step